-For life science organizations, evaluating and selecting a data management system is a critical process that can have a lasting impact on their research.
+For life science organizations, evaluating and selecting an SDMS (scientific data management system) is a critical process that can have a lasting impact on their research.
 Research data is among the most valuable assets that an organization possesses due to the enormous amount of time, effort, and resources spent in its collection and analysis.
 Whether from lab instruments, a clinical trial or an observational study, data is central to decision-making, and ultimately to scientific discovery.

-When evaluating data management systems, focus on scalability and flexibility.
+When evaluating scientific data management systems, focus on scalability and flexibility.

-Efficiently managing research data requires a data management system that is specifically tailored to the ever-changing needs of scientific research.
-Planning for the future needs of your organization is essential when choosing a data management system.
+Efficiently managing research data requires SDMS software that is specifically tailored to the ever-changing needs of scientific research.
+Planning for the future needs of your organization is essential when choosing a scientific data management system.
 Research organizations may need to plan for:

 - Expanding their lab, research team or collaborators